simplex-chat/simplex-chat/apps/simplex-bot-advanced/README.md

 Event-based approach allows you:

 - decide whether to connect to a user or not depending on any factors, e.g. user display name.
-- disconnect from users who send to many messages or send messages that bot finds inappropriate.
+- disconnect from users who send too many messages or send messages that bot finds inappropriate.
 - react to message deletions and editing.
 - process reply messages differently, taking the original message into account.
 - process and send images and voice messages.